Welcome

 Non-members are welcome to attend our meetings at a charge of £3.

 The Percival Lecture Theatre is in the Langdale Building, number 5 on the map.
+Our alternative meeting venue is the Beehive, building number 2 on the map.

 Our programmes for previous years are available at the heading tab.